Skip to Content

 Should you share ethnicity regions from DNA results with your aunt or uncle?

-It should also be noted that ethnicity estimates should not be used to determine whether we share a full or half relationship with a relative.
+It should also be noted that ethnicity estimates should not be used to determine whether we share a full or half relationship with a relative, and it cannot be used to prove paternity, even from a previous generation.
 Examining the number of shared centimorgans is a much more reliable method.

 Will we share all of our DNA matches with our aunt or uncle?